valbaca/valbaca.github.io/_posts/2024-05-28-warhammer-starter.md

 ## Gear

+This section is the most opinionated and honestly the least important.
+Find what works for you and your needs.
+None of this is by any means truly necessary and I've just found these things work for me and maybe they will for you too!

 - [Case - Jucoci](https://www.amazon.com/gp/product/B0BN1MHDLS) - I'd *highly* recommend this case.
 Fits my purposes very well.
 I *tried* making plastic bins with magnet sheets work but I much prefer this case:

 I personally prefer non-Citadel products.
 No real reason.
 I just prefer The Army Painter as they're a solid budget option: